googleapis/google-cloud-ruby/OVERVIEW.md

 $ gem install gcloud
 ```

 Gcloud aims to make authentication as simple as possible.
 Google Cloud requires a **Project ID** and **Service Account Credentials** to connect to the APIs.
-You can learn more about various options for connection on the <a ui-sref="docs.guides({ guideId: 'authentication' })" href="AUTHENTICATION">Authentication Guide</a>.
+You can learn more about various options for connection on the [Authentication Guide](https://googlecloudplatform.github.io/gcloud-ruby/#/docs/guides/authentication).

 # BigQuery